fohrloop/venvlink/README.md

 # 🔗 venvlink

-The aim of `venvlink` is simply to create the virtual environment outside of the project folder, but *feel like* `python -m venv venv`.
+The aim of `venvlink` is simply to create the virtual environment outside of the project folder, to a centralized location, but *feel like* you would be using  `python -m venv venv` and `./venv/Scripts/activate`.

 ## Without venvlink
 This is how work with virtual environments looks like with `python -m venv venv`: